ahdinosaur/blog.mikey.nz/source/_posts/parenting.md

 ## My Parenting School of Thought

-As I became a parent, I realized there are so many schools of thought when it comes to parenting styles.
+As I became a parent, I realized there are so many schools of thought when it comes to parenting styles: "gentle parenting", "attachment parenting", and so on.
 They all have something to offer, they each come from a good place, but still I'm not sure I'm on board with how I see them used.

 I often joke that I'm not a gentle parent, because I see those who I belive subscribe to the school of "gentle parenting", doing things I wouldn't do, and not doing things I do.
 But I might be incorrect in my understanding, and it's all just labels anyway.